Our distinguished advisors include community organizers, scholars, scientists, engineers, and floodplain managers.

 Executive Director of the National Association of Flood and Stormwater Management Agencies (NAFSMA).
 Prior to joining NAFSMA she served as a managing associate with Carmen Group, a government relations firm based in Washington, DC.
 She currently serves on the Board of Directors of the Urban Watersheds Research Institute and was a member of the National Committee on Levee Safety.

 Former head of the Texas Department of Insurance, Federal Insurance Administrator (FEMA’s flood insurance appointee), Jo Ann is presently President of H2O Partners, Inc. She is on the Executive Board of the ASFPM Foundation, a member of the American Bar Association and Central Texas Board of the Scottish Rite Hospital.

-Leads the successful flood action group, Floodlothian Midlothian, in Midlothian, IL.
+Leads the successful Flood Resilience Group, Floodlothian Midlothian, in Midlothian, IL.
 Through the efforts of this group, the village is set to receive multi-million dollar flood prevention improvements.
 They have won national and local awards, received extensive media coverage, and inspired scores of other flood action groups in the state.

 Paul Osman, CFM

 Paul is the Statewide Floodplain Programs Manager for the Illinois Office of Water Resources.
 He has served on the Board of Directors for both the National and State Associations of Floodplain Managers, has served as National Flood Insurance Chairman, has testified in Congress on floodplain issues, and has served on many national and international task forces.